 Healthy Cities and Counties of Ireland Network Launch

 The National Healthy Cities and Counties of Ireland Network was launched in City Hall, Dublin on 29th November 2016.
-A short video of the day’s highlights will soon be available to view here.
+The following 5 Counties were presented with Certificates of accreditation to the Network:

 Healthy Cities Project